-Single-family residences and their accessory buildings.
+(2) Single-family residences and their accessory buildings.

-Two-family residences and their accessory buiidings.
+(3) Two-family residences and their accessory buildings.

-Two unattached single-family residences and their accessory buildings where there is a minimum lot size of 10 acres.
+(4) Two unattached single-family residences and their accessory buildings where there is a minimum lot size of 10 acres.

-Any municipal or public utility necessary to the maintenance of utility services except that substations and similar structures shall be subject to the same setback requirements that apply to residences.
+(5) Any municipal or public utility necessary to the maintenance of utility services except that substations and similar structures shall be subject to the same setback requirements that apply to residences.